Dimensional Rift

 Trigger

 Triggers happen as a response to something.
-They immediately go to the Stack, following standard MTG rules.
-There is no "missed timing" in Dimensional Rift because that is quite stupid.
+They always start with the word When, and follow standard MTG rules.
+There is no "missed timing" in Dimensional Rift because that is a stupid concept.

 Activation

 These are the effects that can be proactively activated by the player and added to the Stack.
-They are always Instant speed.
+They are always Fast Speed.

 Effect Modifiers